Yawning/obfsclient/README.md

 Caveats:

- * My UniformDH implementation is not constant time.
-I do not view this as a huge problem, since neither is the the Python implementation in production today, and the cryptographic components for obfs3 are intended as obfuscation.
+ * My UniformDH implementation is not quite constant time, though the modular exponentiation is.
+I do not belive that this is a problem since the cryptographic components of obfs3 are intended for obfuscation and not secrecy.
  * The UniformDH implementation is glacially slow.
 I may be spoiled by using Curve25519 so much lately.
  * IPv6 is unsupported, even though it could be if I used SOCKSv5.